Emotional intimacy is the bedrock of a fantastic marriage.

 Cultivating intimacy involves allowing yourself to be vulnerable and trusting your partner.

-All relationships have tension at times, but it is important for partners to use that tension to become more emotionally attuned, physically affectionate, and open about their thoughts, feelings, and desires.
+All relationships have tension at times.
+Still, it is crucial for partners to use that tension to become more emotionally attuned, physically affectionate, and open about their thoughts, feelings, and desires.

 What makes a relationship work?

-Happy couples can easily figure out whether their trust issues stem from their present relationship or are past emotional residue.
+Happy couples can quickly figure out whether their trust issues stem from their present relationship or are past emotional residue.